 Frequently Asked Questions (FAQs)

-These FAQs cover basic facts about Ghislaine (most recent first) not already dealt with in the About section of the site, relating to her present status as a pre-trial detainee and certain historic information.
-For obvious reasons, however, FAQs relating to the case itself are not – and cannot be - addressed in this website.
+These FAQs cover basic facts about Ghislaine and her situation expanding on the content of the ‘About’ section of the website.
+They relate to her Appeal, her prison routine and other matters.
+For obvious reasons, questions relating to the case itself are not – and cannot be – addressed by this website.

 Credit Wikipedia Foundation,